Do you get hooked on arguments? How to stop getting into draining conflicts

 -

-Record results for 2–3 weeks: note down situations where you used the strategy and how the interaction changed.
+Record results for 2–3 weeks: note situations where you used the strategy and how the interaction changed.

 Learn How to stop getting hooked on arguments requires practice, not just intention.